-I used to think that scones were on the other side of that line between me and old people food; right up there with liver and onions.
-But then I tried a good scone (this Raspberry Lemon Scone) and my attitude completely changed
+These tender and flaky Raspberry Lemon Scones are made without buttermilk and with a hint of licorice flavor.
+They are the perfect balance of sweet and tart, making a great breakfast or brunch dish.
+I used to think that scones were on the other side of that line between me and old people's food; right up there with liver and onions.
+But then I tried a good scone (this Raspberry Lemon Scone) and my attitude completely changed!
+There are a lot of bad scones out there.
+Or maybe I just got old...

 Jump to:

-Scones are said to have originated in Scotland sometime in the 1500's.
+Scones are said to have originated in Scotland sometime in the 1500s.
 I'm not going to bore you with any more history than that.
-They have been around for a long time and there are reasons that foods stick around that long!
+They have been around for a long time, and there are reasons that foods stick around that long!
 It usually means they are good.

-This soft scone recipe incorporates frozen raspberries (you can pick and freeze or buy frozen) cream and fresh lemon zest into the dough.
+This soft scone recipe incorporates frozen raspberries (you can pick and freeze or buy frozen), cream, and fresh lemon zest into the dough.
 I also added aniseed and fennel for that delicious hint of licorice.
 You won't believe how amazing it tastes!
-I love fennel and aniseed in baking and if you do too, you'll want to check out some of my other recipes that incorporate these spices in baking:

 📖Variations